Machine Learning in Downlink Coordinated Multipoint in Heterogeneous Networks: Abstract

 \section{Abstract}

-We propose a method for practical downlink coordinated multipoint (DL CoMP) implementation in 4G LTE/LTE-A systems using supervised machine learning.
-Contributions of this paper are: 1) demonstrating that a support vector machine classifier can learn the optimal conditions at which DL CoMP can be dynamically triggered, 2) improving user throughput in DL CoMP as a result of learning the optimal triggering conditions of DL CoMP, and 3) showing that the machine learning approach is scalable to more than a single macro.
-The simulation results show an improvement in the pico cell average and edge throughputs and a reduction in the downlink block error rate due to the informed triggering of the multiple radio streams as part of DL CoMP as learned from the support vector machine.
+We propose a method for downlink coordinated multipoint (DL CoMP) in heterogeneous fifth generation New Radio (NR) networks.
+The primary contribution of our paper is an algorithm to enhance the trigger of DL CoMP using online machine learning.
+We use support vector machine (SVM) classifiers to enhance the user downlink throughput in a realistic frequency division duplex network environment.
+Our simulation results show improvement in both the macro and pico base station downlink throughputs due to the informed triggering of the multiple radio streams as learned by the SVM classifier.